Congratulations on your Engagement!

 Alternatively, you can use the electric keyboard or grand piano at the front of the church after consulting with the Parish Priest.

-The use of confetti, rice, flower petals etc. is NOT permitted within the Church or on the property.
+The use of confetti, rice, bubbles or flower petals etc. is NOT permitted within the Church or on the property.
 (Printing this on the wedding invitation can be a good idea.)

 Flowers & Pew Decorations

 You may decorate the pews for the wedding.
 Although, we do ask that they are removed after the ceremony.
-Please no Blu tack or thumbtacks.
+Please no Blu tack, sticky tape or thumbtacks.
 Flowers in the church are welcome, and you may choose to donate them to the church – we love flowers here!
+But please, no flower petals on the carpet.

-Decorative candles other than marriage candles are not permitted in the Church.
-If you intend to have a wedding candle, a dish must be provided to prevent dripping of wax onto the carpet and pews.
+Decorative candles other than marriage candles are NOT permitted in the Church.
+If you intend to have one wedding candle, a dish must be provided to prevent dripping of wax onto the carpet and pews.

 Photography & Video